navneetjoshi223/Web-Design-Group-Project/README.md

     To show additional details of each lesson in active courses
 16. Progress
     To show completion level of a language course
+17. List-group
+    To display different list items when clicking on button with feature of offCanvas.